google/triage-party/README.md

 ## Configuration

+### Creating a Github token file

+1. Create a GitHub token: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
+2. Store token by pasting it into a text-file:
+` YOUR_GENERATED_TOKEN > /path/to/file`

+### Configuring collections and rules

 Each page is configured with a `collection` that references multiple queries (`rules`).
 These rules can be shared across pages:

 ```yaml